In Season West Coast: Rapini

 Rapini or Broccoli Raab is my idea of a perfect cooking green.
 It’s sturdy, pungent and versatile.
-It has a slightly sweet flavor tempered with a turnip-like pungency.
+It has a slightly sweet flavour tempered with a turnip-like pungency.

 Rapini pairs well with strong flavors like garlic, Parmesan cheese, mushrooms, salty meats and anchovies, making it the perfect green to include in simple pasta dishes.
 It also has an affinity for fish sauce and oyster sauce, making it great in Asian dishes.
 In fact, Rapini, called Choy Sum in Chinese, is one of the most popular vegetables in Hong Kong and Southern China.
 Slightly different than thick-stalked Chinese Broccoli, to which it is closely related.